 I didn't listen to him, and I spent the rest of my life studying scientific and philosophical essays by scholars on the subject.

 You might think there's nothing to it, but "nothing" is quite enormous.
-It makes up the total of everything that is nonexistent—the emptiness within all matter.
+It makes up the total of everything that is nonexistent.

 What Is Nonexistence?

 According to Merriam-Webster's dictionary, nonexistence is the negation of being.

-There are several ways to refer to this enormous entity:
+There are several ways to refer to it: